Point of view-Visibility and invisibility

 Read How to participate, before making the payment

 Lives and works in Lisbon.
 Orlando Franco (1977) is a Ph.D. student in Media Art at the Universidade Lusofona Humanidades Técnologias in Lisbon.
 He holds a postgraduate degree in Theories of Art from the Universidade de Lisboa, a bachelor´s degree in Fine Arts from ESAD-Caldas da Rainha, and received the Erasmus Mundus Scholarship to study in the Faculty of Fine Arts at the Universidad de Salamanca.
+His research seeks to elaborate and expand on ideas and concepts such as tension and suspension, weight and lightness, achievement and frustration.
+His analysis often focuses on physical notions concerning the body/machine, which may be animals, mechanical or industrial objects.

 He is involved with the visual arts sector in diverse ways, as a visual artist, independent curator, instructor and cultural mediator.
 He collaborates with museums such as the Museu Coleção Berardo or Universidade Lusofona Humanidades Técnologias where he is an invited assistant professor to the photography programme.
 Through his work, he explores video, still and moving images, installation and drawing.
 His work has been included in numerous exhibitions since 1999